 All contracts entered into on behalf of the local authority, including contracts placed or confirmed by order, shall be in writing.
 Contracts with a value of £500,000 or more shall be by deed and under the Common Seal of the Council except with the approval of the Director of Legal and Governance Chief Legal Officer.
-Contracts with a value of less than £500,000 shall be by deed and under the Common Seal of the Director of Legal and Governance Chief Legal And Governance Chief Legal Officer.
 Contracts with a value of less than £500,000 shall be by deed and under the Common Seal of the Council if the Director of Legal and Governance Chief Legal Officer so recommends.